Do you have a mailing list?

 If not, I can’t stress enough how important it is to start one NOW!

-You may have contact with your customers and clients via various social media channels, but you don’t own that information and most of the time your message just gets lost in the constant flow of information bombarding their news feeds.
+Remember, you don’t own the information on social media so this will happen again and most of the time your message just gets lost in the constant flow of information bombarding people’s news feeds.

 The benefits of having your own list